Wellness and Spay/Neuter Clinic - Animal Handler

 What is the Animal Handler position?

 The Animal Handler is an important part of our Wellness Clinic.
 Because the rising cost of veterinary care is one of the main reasons pets are relinquished to shelters, our low-cost Wellness Clinic serves as a way for all pet parents to get the important medical attention their pet needs.
-Animal handlers securely and safely hold the pets while they are receiving veterinary care.
+Animal handlers assist pets from waiting areas to medical rooms, and securely and safely hold the pets while they are receiving veterinary care.

 Do I have the qualifications needed to become an Animal Handler?